et508/Erenshor.LootManager/README.md

     - Blessed And Up: Loot blue and purple tiered equipment
   - This will also follow any bank rules you have set.
 - Filterlist Groups are togglable sets of items you wish to loot.
+  - A few pre-made groups are provided the first time you run Loot Manager.
+    - These can be edited or removed to your liking.
+  - New groups can be created by entering a name and clicking `New Group`.
+    - These groups start empty and disabled by default.
   - Clicking `Edit` next to each group name will open a transfer list window.
 This works the same as the others.
+  - Click the `X` next to the group name will delete the group.
+This is permanent and can not be reversed.

 ## Add Blacklist Items Directly From Inventory
 - Add items to the Blacklist just by placing them in the "Blacklist" inventory slot.